apache/iceberg-python/mkdocs/docs/api.md

 ### Partial overwrites

-You can use overwrite with an overwrite filter `tbl.overwrite(df,overwrite_filter)` to delete partial table data which matches the filter before appending new data.
+When using the `overwrite` API, you can use an `overwrite_filter` to delete data that matches the filter before appending new data into the table.

 For example, with an iceberg table created as: